rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 ## Prerequisites

-This is everything you'll need to understand and follow along with this guide.
+This is everything you will need to understand and follow along with this guide:

-* A machine running Rocky Linux.
+* A machine running Rocky Linux
-* To be comfortable with modifying configuration files from the command-line.
+* To be comfortable with modifying configuration files from the command-line
-* Knowledge of how to use a command line editor (we use _vi_ here, but you could use your favorite editor).
+* Knowledge of how to use a command line editor (using _vi_ here, but you can use your favorite editor)
-* You will need root access, and ideally be signed in as the root user in your terminal.
+* You will need root access, and ideally be signed in as the root user in your terminal
-* Public and Private SSH key pairs.
+* Public and Private SSH key pairs
-* Able to create a simple bash script, using vi or your favorite editor, and test it.
+* Able to create a bash script with `vi` or your favorite editor, and test it.
-* Able to use _crontab_ to automate the running of the script.
+* Able to use _crontab_ to automate the running of the script

 ## Introduction

-Using `rsync` over SSH is neither as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to easily backup multiple targets from a single machine).
-However, it does provide the ability to keep two computers up to date on a schedule that you define.
+Using `rsync` over SSH is neither as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to backup multiple targets from a single machine).
+However, it provides the ability to keep two computers up to date on a schedule that you define.

-If you need to keep a set of directories on the target computer up to date, and you don't care about real-time synchronization as a feature, then `rsync` over SSH is probably the best solution.
+If you need to keep a set of directories on the target computer up to date, and you do not care about real-time synchronization as a feature, then `rsync` over SSH is probably the best solution.

-For all of the below, we will be doing things as the root user, so either login as root or use the `sudo -s` command to switch to the root user in your terminal.
+For this procedure, you will be doing things as the root user.
+Either login as root or use the `sudo -s` command to switch to the root user in your terminal.

 ### Installing `rsync`

-Although `rsync` may already be installed, it is best to update `rsync` to the latest version on the source and target computers.
-To ensure that `rsync` is installed and up to date, do the following on both computers:
+Although `rsync` is probably already installed, it is best to update `rsync` to the latest version on the source and target computers.
+To ensure that `rsync` is up to date, do the following on both computers:

 `dnf install rsync`